converge/instapy-dashboard/README.md

 ### Load the dashboard at http://localhost:3000

-#### Log will start to show up when you start your InstaPy instance
+#### Logs will start showing up when you start your InstaPy instance.

-#### For not localhost connection, check src/services/configuration.js for more instructions

 ## Screenshot: